nevillejackson/SRS-Merino/collagen-wrinkle-paper/README.md

 ## Supplementary material ##
 Additional documents containing supporting analyses and reviews of material can be found in the _../supplementary_ subdirectory.

+## Post Watts Rewrite ##
+The nj-pgs-rewrite_ subdirectory contains a complete rewrite of the collagen-wrinkle study with a view to publication of the basic histological observations on skin wrinkles.

 ## What does this project hope to achieve? ##
 An understanding of how  the SRS Merino differs from other strains of Merino, and how these differences were achieved in a breeding program.